SitecorePowerShell/Book/modules.md

 ![Integration Points](images/screenshots/module-createlibraries.png)
 4. Select the appropriate integration points for your module.
 ![Integration Point Libraries](images/screenshots/module-createtoolboxlibrary.png)
 5. Select the module and enable for use.
-This is where you would also open the ISE to rebuild integrations.
 ![Module Activation](images/screenshots/module-activationdisabled.png)
+6. Open the ISE, switch to the *Settings* tab, and rebuild integrations.

 [1]: http://blog.najmanowicz.com/2014/11/01/sitecore-powershell-extensions-3-0-modules-proposal/